Alexander-Levy/Dotfiles/README.md

 # Levy's Dotfiles

 The purpose of this repository is simply to keep track of my dotfiles, feel free to use anything that you find useful here :D. This configuration was made using Arch, other distros have not been tested and may not work.
-Below is a list of the software configured

 ## Preview